NUBIC/nitro-competitions/README.md

   * a cover page
   * assigned reviewers (assigned by the administrators of the sponsoring organization for the competition)
-5. **Reviews**:  Reviews, by default, follow the NIH review criteria, and consist of these review categories:
+5. **Review**:  Reviews, by default, follow the NIH review criteria, and consist of these review categories:
   * Overall
   * Significance